lordlflm/ctf-writeups/README.md

 # My capture the flags writeups repository
-My notes because I dont have much memory
+Notes because I dont have much memory
 ## Its all about the tools you used along the way
 (And the knowledge you gained)
 ### Rev